openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 #.
 Click **OK**.

 #.
-Save the HTML component and test the link.
+Save the HTML component.

+#.
+To test the link, click **View Live Version** or **Preview Changes**.
+When
+   the unit opens in the LMS, click the linked text and verify that the correct URL opens.

+   Note that if your link is to another HTML component in the course, the unit of that destination component must be published for the link to work.

 .. _Add a Link to a Course Unit: